Technology Initiative Events

 Host site: New York City Writing Project

-You are invited to join teachers across the globe for a special interactive Teachers Teaching Teachers (TTT) webcast, titled "Teaching the New Writing: Exploring the Collaborative Nature of Writing and Technology in the Classroom," sponsored by the NWP Technology Initiative.
+You are invited to listen and interact with teachers across the globe during a special Teachers Teaching Teachers webcast, titled "Teaching the New Writing," sponsored by the NWP Technology Initiative.

-As educators move forward into the terrain of digital literacy and learning with their students, part of the challenge is balancing the innovation of new technology with the accountability of assessment.
+As educators move forward into the terrain of digital literacy and learning with their students, part of the challenge is balancing the innovation of new technology and accountability of assessment.

-The recently published book Teaching the New Writing: Technology, Change, and Assessment in the 21st-Century Classroom explores these balancing acts through case studies of elementary through university-level classrooms where teachers are integrating technology with writing and where the assessment of the digital work and student learning is being explored.
+According to the editors of a new book, Teaching the New Writing: Technology, Change, and Assessment in the 21st-Century Classroom, one way to study these balancing acts is through case studies of elementary through university level classrooms where teachers are integrating technology with writing and where the assessment of the digital work and student learning is explored.

 How to Participate

 The event takes place on the Teachers Teaching Teachers webpage on Wednesday, June 10, 9–10 p.m.
 EST / 6–7 p.m.
 PST.